Insurance Claims Evaluation Business License in Dubai

 Licensing and Compliance Requirements

-Beyond the free zone licence, insurance claims evaluators and loss adjusters operating in the UAE must be mindful of Central Bank of UAE regulations governing insurance intermediaries.
+Beyond the free zone license, insurance claims evaluators and loss adjusters operating in the UAE must be mindful of Central Bank of UAE regulations governing insurance intermediaries.
 Depending on the scope of activities, registration with the Central Bank as a licensed insurance-related professional or entity may be required.
 Companies should also maintain professional indemnity insurance and adhere to anti-money laundering obligations under UAE Federal Decree-Law No. 20 of 2018 and its amendments.

 Why Dubai Is Well-Positioned for This Trade